achillesn/smart-cedar/_posts/Songs/2020-07-01-the-song-of-creation.md

 in a cell of infinite knowledge
 and to start from scratch
 once more
-as if nothing ever happened
+As if nothing ever happened
 As if we weren’t here
 all these years inside the illusion
 of the beast within